 There are so many different variables involved in a person’s health — like age, lifestyle, health conditions, and physical activity levels, to name a few.
 This means that some intermittent fasting benefits we see in studies may not always translate to everybody.

-Plus, existing science doesn’t extensively answer the question, “Is one meal a day healthy?” specifically as compared to other intermittent fasting approaches.
+Plus, existing science doesn’t extensively answer the question, “Is one meal a day healthy?” specifically compared to other intermittent fasting schedules.

 The short story: it’s complicated.